conigs/keyforgerules.github.io/README.md

 When a creature is involved in a fight (either because it was used to fight, or because it was attacked by another creature), the other creature in the fight is the opposing creature.

+### OTHER COUNTERS

+Some cards may refer to counters that do not have official components to represent them.
+Players can use any available resources to represent these counters such as coins, slips of paper, or even poker chips.
+These counters have no inherent rules, instead the card that creates them provides context to how the counters function.

+LIST OF COUNTER TYPES:
+* Doom Counters

 ### PAY